 - Thanks for not judging us toddler parents when we’re walking around in a fog of tiredness and uncertainty.
-We don’t always get parenting right but you never say it – not aloud anyways.
+We don’t always get parenting right but you never say it – not out loud, anyways.

 - Finally, thank you for loving our toddlers, for giving them hugs when they’re sad or hurt, for sending us photos and notes about their day, and for giving endless smiles to our children.
 You are little rays of lights in this turbulent phase of toddlerhood.

 With much love,